 When Airbnb first arrived on the scene, it was a game-changer.
-Such marketplaces connect people who want to rent out their properties with those who are looking for places to rent in some specific area.
+Today it connects millions of people looking to rent out their properties with those trying to find a place to rent.

 What Is a Rental Marketplace?

 A rental marketplace is a platform where people can rent real estate from each other.
 Probably, the most prominent example is Airbnb.

 The creators’ idea behind Airbnb was as simple as ABC – connect people who want to rent out their accommodations with those who are looking for a place to stay.

 This community-based online platform has changed the way we travel and has become a world-famous company without even having its own property.
 But let’s take a closer look at how it works and makes money.